 Problem is, even when you have this point completely in check, it’s still possible to make a mistake, so let’s proceed to consider three real-life examples.

 My brother went through much more pain as a result of a minor distraction.
-He was doing pull-ups with extra 40 kg (!) hanged onto the pull-up belt, and towards the end of one movement he was almost close to reach the bar with his chin, he was almost close to have that movement considered as “done.”
-He was damn close, so close that he decided to lean his neck upwards, to finally consider that movement “done.”
-And that when an announcement was made:
+He was doing pull-ups with extra 40 kg (!) hanged onto the pull-up belt, and towards the end of one movement he was almost close to reach the bar with his chin, he was almost close to have that movement considered as “done”.
+He was damn close, so close that he decided to lean his neck upwards, to finally consider that movement “done”.
+And that’s when an announcement was made:

-We are sorry to inform you that you just got yourself a major sprain on the middle part of your trap.
-You will have constant pain for weeks in a row, and when the sprain heals over it will leave behind a 2.5cm x 0.5cm scar (1” x 0.2”).
+Ding-dong.
+We are sorry to inform you that you just got yourself a major sprain in the middle part of your trap.
+You will have constant pain for weeks in a row, and when the sprain heals over it will leave behind a 2.5cm by 0.5cm scar (1” by 0.2”).
 After a few months of complete rest from back exercises, you will be able to do Lat Machine only, with ridiculously low weights, and the trap will hurt nevertheless, both while training and while resting.
-Eventually you will be able to do pull-ups again, but it will be a “hell” of a journey to get there.
+Eventually you will be able to do pull-ups once again, but it will be a “hell” of a journey to get there.
 Sorry Bro.